Romans in Asia Minor & Cistophori

 This article of Andrew Meadows on p.83 confirmed the source of the information: "Ephesus to year 56 (79/8 BC); Tralles to year 9 (probably 77/6 BC).
 For discussion the hoard and the likely era of Tralles see Leschhorn 1993: 208–212."

-And with that we have sufficient evidence to place this coin from Tralles as 84/95 BC in the first year of the Sullan Era in Tralles, with Ptol- (ΠTOΛ), magistrate.
-All three coins from the time of the "Mithridatic" Wars between Rome and Mithridates VI of Pontus.
-The last one dated from the time of Sulla and connected to tax payments to Rome, make these very relevant coin for my Roman republican "Sulla" collection.
+And with that we have sufficient evidence to place these coins from Tralles as 85/84 BCE in the first year as 84/83 in the second year of the Sullan Era in Tralles, with Ptol- (ΠTOΛ), magistrate.
+All of these coins from the time of the "Mithridatic" Wars between Rome and Mithridates VI of Pontus.
+The last two dated from the time of Sulla and connected to tax payments to Rome, make these very relevant coins for my Roman republican "Sulla" collection.
 Surprisingly information that has been available for many years on how to date these coins seems is not commonly used in auction listings.

 Finally I will add this tetradrachm of Permagum which also comes from roughly the same time period - dated by Kleiner (late Cistophori of Pergamum) to 76-67 BC:

 Mysia, Pergamon, circa 76-67 BC, Cistophoric Tetradrachm AR, 25-26 mm, 12.23g